 CEA believes that correctional education programs must have comprehensive policies and procedures, have qualified and well-trained personnel, have adequate resources, offer appropriate programming, and focus efforts on student needs and the best interest of society.

 In 1988, the Correctional Education Association introduced the “Standards for Adult and Juvenile Correctional Education Programs.”
 This was the first set of comprehensive Standards designed to establish a framework for evaluating education programs in correctional settings.
 Since 1988, a number of correctional agencies have used the CEA Standards to evaluate their programs and to determine their compliance with the Standards.
-The Correctional Education Association has conducted numerous audits for correctional agencies utilizing the Standards and provided consultation to others who chose to perform their own internal reviews.
+The Correctional Education Association has conducted numerous audits for correctional agencies utilizing the Standards and provided consultation to others who chose to pursue CEA accreditation.
 During the years the CEA Standards have been in effect, suggestions for updates and improvements have been made by auditors and practitioners.
 In 1996, a revision process was implemented that updated and refined many of the Standards.
 This work culminated in a set of Standards that was approved by the Correctional Education Association Executive Board at the November 1997 meeting.
 In 2000, the CEA Executive Board established the Standards Commission to administer the Correctional Education Association’s accreditation process and maintain the Standards.
 The Commission has continued the work begun by the original Standards Committee.

 - Performance Standards for Correctional Education Programs in Adult Institutions, 2019